-Definitions that apply to this Policy
+1.6 Definitions that Apply to this Policy

-A (1.37) Anti-Virus Software that provides an electronic defence mechanism mitigating the risk of a computing device being infected with or affected by malware.
-Asset Any information system, hardware, software, resource Breach Any event or circumstance that led to unintended or unexpected harm, loss or damage Caldicott Principles Set of Principles developed in the NHS relating to the - management of patient information Digital Evidence Any digitally stored evidence which may be captured and used to support a specified investigation.
-Electronic This includes computers (server, PC/workstation, laptop or any resource/Equipment personal digital device), network assets, and any other peripheral equipment linked to the network, and also mobile phones and web enabled devices authorised for use for business which may not be linked to the network but could be used to send and receive text messages or other data Firewall A Firewall is security mechanism that limits access across a network connection network connection Forensic/Incident The collection of digital evidence to meet the business risk Investigation assessment, and in advance of any incident occurring readiness Hardware Equipment concerning or connected to a computer is often referred to as hardware.
+Artificial Intelligence Anti-Virus Artificial intelligence (AI) is a set of technologies that enable computers to perform a variety of advanced functions, includ- ing the ability to see, understand and translate spoken and written language, analyse data, and make recommendations.
+Software that provides an electronic defense mechanism miti- gating the risk of a computing device being infected with or af- - fected by malware.
+Asset Any information system, hardware, software, resource.
+Breach Any event or circumstance that led to unintended or unexpected harm, loss or damage.
+Caldicott Principles Set of Principles developed in the NHS relating to the management of patient information.
+Digital Evidence Any digitally stored evidence which may be captured and used to support a specified investigation.
+Electronic Resource / Equipment This includes computers (server, PC/workstation, laptop or any personal digital device), network assets, and any other periph- eral equipment linked to the network, and also mobile phones and web enabled devices authorised for use for business which may not be linked to the network but could be used to send and receive text messages or other data.
+Firewall A firewall is security mechanism that limits access across a network connection.
+Forensic/Incident Investigation readiness The collection of digital evidence to meet the business risk assessment, and in advance of any incident occurring.
+Hardware Equipment concerning or connected to a computer is often referred to as hardware.
 This equipment is divided into two categories, hardware and peripherals.
 Hardware is the heart of any computer system enabling the processing and storing of electronic data.
-Hardware includes: The base or tower unit of PC's - normally containing the processor and hard disk drive · Notebook or Laptop computers Network servers
+Hardware includes: The base or tower unit of PC's - normally containing the processor and hard disk drive Notebook or laptop computers Network servers Removable or external hard disk or zip drives Any other removable data storage devices Smart devices (see hand held devices below)